 Time blocking is a time management technique that helps you schedule and organize your day into specific time slots for specific tasks.
-The purpose of time blocking is to help you know exactly what you need to do during a specific time frame.
+The purpose of time blocking is to help you know and complete exactly what you need to do during a specific time frame.
 As a result, you will be productive, organized and save time.
-And who doesn’t want to get tasks done and save time?

 Why Time Block?